Transformation in Breuninger’s shop search: Increasing efficiency and reducing costs with open source

 In this article, we describe how we supported Breuninger in replacing an existing search system and how we were able to solve challenges and reduce operating costs at the same time by developing an open source-based technology.

-Problems with efficiency and user-friendliness in the back office and performance
+• Issues with efficiency and usability in the back office, as well as performance problems

-Difficulties with scalability and integration of new languages and countries
+• Difficulties with scalability and integrating new languages and countries

-Replace the old system with an open source-based solution with a SOLR cluster
+• Replacement of the legacy system with an open-source-based solution using a Solr cluster

-Gradual introduction to ensure a high level of user acceptance
+• Gradual rollout to ensure high user acceptance

-Development of a separate back office for simplified maintenance of the search and category pages
+• Development of a dedicated back office to simplify maintenance of search and category pages

-Implementation of new features such as fallback function and planned vector search
+• Implementation of new features such as a fallback function and planned vector search

-Faster, simpler operation and a better overview of the existing configuration (i.e. increased efficiency of the back office)
+• Faster, easier operation and better visibility into existing configuration (i.e. increased back-office efficiency)

-neuland has been supporting Breuninger since 2013 in the development of the online store and the backend systems as well as the tools for maintaining and managing the store.
-With the expansion of the online store into international markets, we faced challenges with Breuninger in terms of scalability and the integration of additional languages and countries.
-An evaluation phase showed that the previous search system no longer met these requirements.
-This led to the decision to switch to an open source solution in order to improve the cost-benefit ratio and to overcome the scaling problems.
+neuland has been supporting Breuninger since 2013 in the development of the online shop, backend systems, and tools for maintaining and managing the shop.
+As the online shop expanded into international markets, we faced challenges together with Breuninger around scalability and the integration of additional languages and countries.
+An evaluation phase showed that the existing search system could no longer meet these requirements.
+This led to the decision to switch to an open-source solution in order to improve the cost-benefit ratio and address the scaling issues.

-The new search solution enables us to react flexibly to future requirements and introduce continuous improvements.
-On the basis now created, we can incorporate innovative further developments such as vector search and thus certainly improve micro-KPIs.
-The team quickly got into the groove and reliably achieved the goals set.
-Overall, the replacement has given us more freedom and control over our search.
+The new search solution allows us to respond to future requirements and continuously introduce improvements.
+On the foundation we’ve now created, we can integrate innovative enhancements such as vector search and thus improve micro KPIs.
+The team quickly found its rhythm and reliably achieved the goals we set.
+Overall, by replacing the old system, we’ve gained more freedom and control over our search.

 Gradual implementation for maximum acceptance